thtrieu/thtrieu.github.io/_posts/2016-09-09-engineering-the-last-layer.md

 2. For $$K = 2$$, $$N$$ being odd also guarantees equivalence between $$L_1$$ and SVM.
 This can be done simply by choosing an odd batch size for training, that make sure whenever $$x$$ violates $$g(x) \leq 0$$, it won't get stuck.

-So that is all there is I have to offer.
-Let's move on to the implementation.
+*So that is all there is I have to offer, do you think I'm a good match? - The interviewee asked. - Let's move on to your work now shall we?*

 ## DeepSVM at work: a Tensorflow implementation